-Google Translate App: An Easy Way to Speak to the World
+Google Translate App: Speak With the World Without Problems

 Did you know that you can use the Google Translate app to instantly and visually translate printed text while walking down the street in a foreign country?
 Open the app, click on the camera, and point it at the text you need to translate, such as a street sign or an ingredient list.
 You can use this app to translate an instruction manual, dials on a washing machine, and much more.
 No Internet connection or cell phone data is needed.